JeffreyRiggle/my-site/content/blog/clean-coder/index.md

 * If tests are broken in CI this should be viewed as an emergency.

 ### Testing Strategies
+As a professional developer, it is important to have a good testing strategy.
+Generally, a testing strategy should have a mix of unit, component, integration, system, and manual tests.

+Unit tests should cover most if not all code paths.
+These unit tests are tests for developers not for business.
+Unit tests should be run in CI.

+Component tests are tests against individual components of a system.
+These are generally acceptance tests defined by the business.
+Since these only test a single component mocking strategies should be used.
+Ideally, these tests cover 50% of your code and are written by QA.

+Integration tests are tests that run against multiple components.
+These tests make sure the connections between components are working properly.
+Component tests should be written by architects or designers and should not be run in CI.
+While these do not run in CI they should be automated and they should run periodically.

+System tests are tests that run against the entire integrated system.
+These tests are written by architects or technical leads.

+Manual tests are exploratory tests conducted by humans.
+These are important tests but they should have the least coverage.
+The important thing is humans are creative and will be able to find new ways to break things or notice subtle bad behaviors.

+#### Original notes
 * Every professional developer has a good testing strategy.
 * Bug hunts can be a testing strategy.
 * QA should find nothing wrong.
 This will rarely happen but when QA finds a bug this should cause alarm for the development team (how did we let this happen)